MarcNo/openshift-home-lab/README.md

 # openshift-home-lab
-Sample script to build a KVM environment for OpenShift 3.5 in my homelab
+Sample script to build a KVM environment for OpenShift 3.7 in my homelab

 [I](mailto:mnozell@redhat.com) (irc: [MarcNo](mailto:marc@nozell.com))
 needed to setup a local OpenShift environment for experimentation on a local desktop with 32GB memory.
-These config files work for me to do a simple install of OCP 3.5.
+These config files work for me to do a simple install of OpenShift.

 If you want to do the same, here are some scripts and configuration files to help get you going.